LopemigueISEP/lei-24-s2-1nb-g312/docs/sprintC/US022/01.requirements-engineering/Readme.md

 >
 > **Answer:** The starting date for the task.
 Later the GSM will be able to add the Team and vehicles (if required).

+> **Question:** Can I add an entry that has a time period that already have an existing entry in the Agenda?
+>
+> **Answer:** Yes, because:
+a) there are many parks to manage
+b) different tasks can be executed at same time in the same park.

+> **Question:** Regarding the US022, when we are registering an entry to the agenda, are the three inputs (selecting an existing task from the to-do list, starting date, and finishing date) sufficient?
+>
+> **Answer:** The starting date will be enough because the task already has the predicted duration.

 ### 1.3.
 Acceptance Criteria